LohmuellerLab/Compare_Demographic_Models/README.md

 # Compare_SFS_SMC
+Coming soon!
 Scripts associated with Beichman &amp; Lohmueller (2016), in preparation, comparing SFS and SMC-based demographic inference methods

-The following scripts are in this repository:
+The following scripts will be in this repository:

 (1) getExpectedSFS_fromMSMC_inDadi_2_4_8_Haplotypes_Nov28_v1.0.py : Python script to calculate the expected SFS under the demographic histories inferred using MSMC by Schiffels & Durbin (2014)